-Connecting Instruments to the Mbox
+Connecting Instruments to the Mbox 2

-Mbox provides two switchable line input types that correspond to the different signal strengths output by different types of instruments.
-Instruments such as electric guitar or electric bass usually have a lower level of output than instruments and electronic audio sources such as mixers, samplers, keyboards, turntables, and synthesizers.
+Mbox 2 provides two input types (DI and Line) that correspond to the different signal strengths output by different types of instruments.
+Instruments such as electric guitar or electric bass usually have a lower level of output than line level instruments and electronic audio sources such as mixers, samplers, keyboards, turntables, and synthesizers.

-To use a guitar with Mbox:
+To use a guitar with Mbox 2:

-1 On the back of your Mbox, plug your guitar cable into one of the Source inputs.
-The inputs are numbered from the bottom up, so Source 1 is the bottom input on the back of your Mbox.
+1 On the back of your Mbox 2, plug your guitar cable into one of the DI inputs.

-Guitar cable plugged into the Source 1 input
+Guitar cable plugged into the Input 1 DI input